 Ray Cooper is an independent singer/ songwriter and multi-instrumentalist currently living in Sweden.
 His first solo album ‘Tales of Love War and Death by Hanging’ was released in 2010 to widespread critical acclaim.

-His second album, ‘Palace Of Tears’ will be released on September 22nd 2014.
+His second album, ‘Palace Of Tears’ was released on September 22nd 2014.

 Born of a Scottish mother and an English father, Ray Cooper grew up in England and started to play in bands when he was 16.
 Moving between rock, punk, pop and world music, and working as a singer, bass guitar player and cellist, he finally hooked up with Oysterband in 1988 and began a long exploration into his own roots.
 Moving to Sweden in 2000, Cooper continued playing with Oysterband, eventually touring in 27 countries and recording 19 albums.
 In 2012 they won 3 awards from BBC Radio 2 Folk Awards for best group, best album and best traditional track and were dubbed by fROOTS magazine as one of the 3 ‘Icons Of Folk’.
 Despite their success, Cooper took the decision to leave the band and go solo in February 2013 and has since been touring Europe extensively.